-5.1.
 Determining a Value for Local Lag

-Clearly, it would not be desirable to move from one extreme where the response time is zero but short inconsistencies are very frequent to the opposite extreme, where almost no short term inconsistencies occur but the response time is unacceptably high.
-Therefore it is important to consider both consistency related fidelity criterions.
-For a given continuous distributed interactive medium we propose to do this in three steps: (1) determine a minimum for the local lag which is needed to prevent a significant amount of short term inconsistencies, then (2) determine the highest acceptable response time, and finally (3) choose a value for the local lag.
+Clearly it would not be desirable to move from one extreme, where the response time is zero but short inconsistencies are very frequent, to the opposite extreme, where almost no short-term inconsistencies occur but the response time is unacceptably high.
+Therefore it is important to consider both consistency related fidelity criteria.
+For a given replicated continuous interactive medium we propose to do this in three steps: (1) determine a minimum for the local lag needed to prevent a significant amount of short-term inconsistencies, then (2) determine the highest acceptable response time, and finally (3) choose a value for the local lag.